-We would wish to ensure we maximise links with the Lancashire and South Cumbria Sustainability and Transformation Plan, Accountable Care Systems, Health and a) Local authorities - do you already carry out detailed needs assessment by individual client group?
-[Yes/No]
+We would wish to ensure we maximise links with the Lancashire and South Cumbria Sustainability and Transformation Plan, Accountable Care Systems, Health and

 Wellbeing Boards and other similar structures that work across Lancashire.
 Supported housing must be considered amongst plans to improve healthcare and should be a priority area for shared work between different local public services including co-commissioning, population health planning and preventative support.